-Nevada QSO Party – October 11–13, 2019
+Nevada QSO Party – October 9–11, 2020

 0300 UTC Saturday to 2100 UTC Sunday (8 PM Friday to 2 PM PDST the second weekend in October).
 Nevada stations work everyone, others work Nevada stations only.
 Work stations once per band/mode.
 Nevada mobiles may be worked again when they enter new counties.

 Certificates will be awarded to the top three finishers in each category within and

 Nevada stations send signal report plus 5-letter state/county code (e.g., NVWAS; see list).
 County-line stations send signal report and multiple codes, e.g., NVWAS/NVPER.
-Non-Nevada stations send signal report plus ARRL Section/RAC/"DX" two-letter codes.
+Non-Nevada stations send signal report plusARRL/RAC section,/"DX" two or three-letter codes.
 Stations in other QSO parties send their appropriate exchange.
 County-line contacts may be logged with one entry showing all counties or with separate entries for each county.
-See the special information for WSJT-X FT8 contacts.

 160m, 80, 40, 20, 15, and 10 for HF stations and 6, 2, 1.25m, 70cm, 33cm, and 23cm for the VHF class stations.
-Suggested operating frequencies: 1815 and 40 kHz up on CW, except on 40m, where 7025-7035 is suggested; 1845, 3855, 7180, 14255, 21355 and 28455 on SSB; ,3580+, 7035+, 14070+, 21070+ on PSK; 3585+, 7038+, 14075+, 21075+ on RTTY.
+Suggested operating frequencies: 1815 and 40 kHz up on CW, except on 40m, where 7025-7035 is suggested; 1845, 3855, 7180, 14255, 21355 and 28455 on SSB; 3580+, 7035+, 14070+, 21070+ on PSK; 3585+, 7038+, 14075+, 21075+ on RTTY.
 Check 80m at 0500Z, 160m at 0530Z.
 All CW and Digital contacts must be in the CW/Data sub-bands.
 VHF class contacts can be CW, SSB, FM or any of the digital voice modes, or any of the conversational digital text modes (WSJT modes have special rules, see the FT8 tab and we are asking that you use frequencies 4kHz higher than the standard FT ones.).

 On the web site at http://nvqso.com are these complete rules; FAQs (please read); lists of county names and abbreviations: state/county maps; county sign-up sheet; summary sheet; logging-program info and configuration files; list of plaques and donors.
-There is also a help sheet for those using FT8 or other WSJT-X modes.

 This class is designed to expose those who are limited by license class or equipment to participate in this contest.
 All repeater voice modes such as FM, DMR, P25, C4FM, etc are allowed and all modes for simplex on the VHF/UHF bands are allowed.
 The repeaters may be linked, and satellites may be used.
 Please be courteous and do not monopolize a repeater and yield to established nets.
 Entrants may have to explain this contest to other users and encourage them to join the fun.